PacketX/GRISM-XML/docs/home.md

 ## Tutorial
 > GRISM XML is the standard markup language for SDN

-> With GRISM XML you can create your own Network Packet Broker.
+> With GRISM XML you can describes the structure of Network Packet Broker

 > GRISM XML is easy to learn - You will enjoy it!